php-vcr/php-vcr/Readme.md

 Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.

+Disclaimer: Doing this in PHP is not as easy as in programming languages which support monkey patching (I'm looking at you, Ruby) – this project is not yet fully tested, so please use at your own risk!

 ## Features

 * Automatically records and replays your HTTP(s) interactions with minimal setup/configuration code.